g3ar-v/homeassistant-skill/README.md

 * "Open Home Assistant"
 * "What is the state of power plug bedroom"
 * "Has water sensor detected moisture"
+* "Trigger the script play my radio station"
+* "Activate the scene All Off"

 ## Credits
 @BongoEADGC6